radqnico/mazegenerator/GUIDE.md

 # MazeGenerator — User Guide

-This guide explains how to install, configure, and use MazeGenerator on a Paper (or Folia) server.
+This guide explains how to install, configure, and use MazeGenerator on a Paper server.
 It covers themes, command arguments, performance tips, and example commands — including “extreme” builds to challenge your server.

 ## What It Does